JUSTGO54321/Hackathon/README.md

 # Hackathon
-World Youth Coders Hackathon project
+World Youth Coders Hackathon project.
 This project was made by Peter Gao, Jaden Dai, and Elias Yoo